bhati-github/5GCore_NMP/Readme.md

 <br />
 <br />

-If you liked this demostration project, please give it a "star" and spread this in your circle.
+If you liked this demostration project, please give it a "star" and spread in your circle.

 <br />
 <br />